We’re not just passionate, we’re purpose-led

 Brogan majored in entrepreneurship at Acadia University.
 He participated in the co-op program as part of his BBA.
 Brogan completed work terms at the Acadia Student Union, the Acadia Entrepreneurship Centre, and PBJ design, where he helped develop and implement placemaking projects around Nova Scotia.
 After completing his degree, he worked in marketing at Blomidon Nurseries.

-Outside of work, Brogan can be found camping, backpacking, canoeing, or working on his car.
-He has the longest commute out of anyone on the Rayleigh team, but still manages to be the most punctual.
+Outside of work, Brogan can be found camping, backpacking, canoeing, or working on his jeep.
+He prides himself on being full of potentially useless (or useful!) information.

 DO NOT EDIT